Anne Tucker

 - Biography

 Prior to joining the College of Law, Tucker practiced corporate law with Paul, Hastings, Janofsky & Walker LLP.
 She also clerked for Judge Alice D. Bonner and Judge Elizabeth E. Long at Georgia’s Business Court, a specialized court adjudicating high-dollar, complex, commercial and business litigation.
-While at the court, Tucker simultaneously served as the program director overseeing the initial development of the Business Court and writing about the role of specialized courts in modern civil jurisprudence.
+While at the court, Tucker simultaneously served as the program director, overseeing the initial development of the Business Court and writing about the role of specialized courts in modern civil jurisprudence.

 Tucker received her J.D. magna cum laude at Indiana University, Bloomington-Maurer School of Law, where she served as the senior managing editor of the Federal Communications Law Journal, the official journal of the Federal Communications Bar Association.
 She is a member of the Order of the Coif and earned the Public Interest Service Award.
 Before attending law school, she served as a Governor’s Fellow for Indiana Gov. Frank O’Bannon.
-Tucker received her B.A., summa cum laude, in political science and journalism at Butler University in Indianapolis.
+Tucker received her B.A., summa cum laude, at Butler University in Indianapolis.

 - Publications